-Pollen counting will resume next spring, typically in late March or early April once temperatures start to warm up and all the snow has melted
+Pollen counting typically begins in late March or early April once temperatures start to warm up and all the snow has melted

 How are the pollen and mold counts determined?